current city of Port Jervis was once part of the still

 established in 1798.
 After incorporating as a

-village in 1853, and later being legally divided from the
+village in 1853, and later being legally separated from the

-Town of Deerpark, in 1907 Port Jervis became a city.
+Town of Deerpark, in 1907 Port Jervis became a city, the

 (Delaware Indian) phrase that

 has been interpreted as "pumpkin field" or

 "red lands."
 It was in the

 vicinity of Port Jervis that a sub-group clan of the